utdata/rwdir/docs/08-tidy.md

 - Explore what it means to have "tidy" data.
 - Learn `gather()`, `spread()` and other [tidyr](https://tidyr.tidyverse.org/) verbs.
-- Use Mixed Beverage Receipts to explore shaping data.
+- Use Mixed Beverage Gross Receipts to explore shaping data.
     + We'll introduce the RSocrata package to get the data.
-- For our practice assignment, we'll revisit our Census project and refactor our code using these new skills to find our "Counties with highest percentage of race" more efficiently.
+- Explore and chart the alcohol data to practice our skills.

 ## What is tidy data